Separating in a Common Law Marriage: Do We Need to Divorce?

 Divorcing a Common-Law Marriage in Fort Worth, Texas

-Even though it might be easier to dissolve a common-law marriage on the basis that the court can simply presume that the union did not exist, a divorce will be a great opportunity to ensure that the union will have a clean-cut ending that is also recognized by the state.
+Even though it might be easier to dissolve a common-law marriage on the basis that the court can presume that the union did not exist, a divorce will be a great opportunity to ensure that the union will have a clean-cut ending that is also recognized by the state.

 Need a divorce lawyer to help you through your common-law marriage divorce?
-Getting a divorce attorney in Fort Worth, Texas will be your best bet.
-Call Turner-Monahan Law, and get a free consultation today!
+Getting a divorce attorney in Fort Worth, Texas, will be your best bet.
+Call Turner-Monahan Law and get a free consultation today!

 Speak to an Attorney today at the Law Office of Turner-Monahan to see how we can assist you in your divorce!